The last week of the month has a rhythm in healthcare AP that every practitioner recognizes. It starts with the inbox. The statements are arriving.

 In practice, it looks like this:

-An AP rep opens the statement attachment — usually a PDF, sometimes an Excel file, occasionally a format that defies categorization.
+An AP rep opens the statement attachment.
+It's usually a PDF, sometimes an Excel file, occasionally a format that defies categorization.
 She reads through each line item: invoice number, invoice date, invoice amount, and the vendor's indicated status (open, overdue, disputed).
-For each line, she opens the ERP — Infor CloudSuite, Workday, or PeopleSoft — navigates to the vendor record, and searches for the invoice.
+For each line, she opens the ERP, whether Infor CloudSuite FSM, Workday Financial Management, or PeopleSoft Financials, navigates to the vendor record, and searches for the invoice.

-The vendor communication ROI calculation for healthcare AP organizations is stark when you isolate statement reconciliation: if an AP rep costs $35/hour fully loaded, 150 hours of monthly statement reconciliation represents $63,000 annually in staff cost before accounting for the errors, duplicate payments, and missed early-pay discounts that reactive reconciliation produces.
-That figure is the baseline against which any investment in proactive reconciliation or statement reconciliation automation in healthcare must be evaluated.
+The vendor communication ROI calculation for healthcare AP (Accounts Payable) organizations is stark when you isolate statement reconciliation.
+If an AP rep costs $35/hour fully loaded, 150 hours of monthly statement reconciliation represents $63,000 annually in staff cost before accounting for the errors, duplicate payments, and missed early-pay discounts that reactive reconciliation produces.
+That figure is the baseline against which any investment in statement automation software or proactive reconciliation must be evaluated.
+Statement automation, the ability to automatically process vendor statements, match line items against your ERP, and generate reconciliation responses, compresses that $63,000 cost into a fraction of the manual effort.

 Where Errors Compound#